Delayed Momentum Aggregation: Communication-efficient Byzantine-robust Federated Learning with Partial Participation: Preliminary

-\paragraph{Byzantine-robust Learning under Full-Participation} The full participation setting serves as the theoretical foundation for Byzantine-robust federated learning, where the fundamental challenge is designing aggregation mechanisms that maintain convergence guarantees despite adversarial behavior.
-This setting provides clean theoretical analysis by eliminating client sampling complexities, establishing design principles for robust aggregation rules and performance benchmarks that inform practical algorithm design.
-The case of full client participation has been extensively studied in the literature~\citep{karimireddy2022iclr, allouah_fixing_2023, gorbunov_variance_2023}.
+The full participation setting serves as the theoretical foundation for Byzantine-robust FL, where the fundamental challenge is to design a mechanism that maintains convergence guarantees despite any behaviors by Byzantine clients.
+The case of full participation has been extensively studied in the literature~\citep{karimireddy2022iclr, allouah_fixing_2023, gorbunov_variance_2023}.
+From here, we briefly summarize the insights on Byzantine-robust FL following these works.

+In a Byzantine-robust FL setting, robustness is typically achieved by replacing the naive average with a robust aggregator (e.g., median).
+However, a robust aggregator alone is insufficient: Byzantine clients can inject small perturbations within the variance of honest gradients each round, which accumulate over time and cause divergence.
+This time-coupled attack, such as ALIE~\citep{baruch2019nips}, exploits the indistinguishability between stochastic noise and adversarial drift.
+To overcome this, variance reduction at each client (e.g., local momentum) is essential.
+By reducing stochastic noise at the client level, robust aggregators can reliably distinguish honest updates, providing theoretical guarantees against such attacks~\citep{karimireddy2021icml}.

+The heterogeneous (non-IID) setting introduces additional difficulty, as Byzantine clients can exploit gradient heterogeneity.
+This necessitates pre-aggregation mechanisms such as bucketing~\citep{karimireddy2022iclr} or nearest-neighbor mixing~\citep{allouah_fixing_2023}, which average gradients within small groups before robust aggregation to reduce heterogeneity's impact.